Regularity and multiplicity of Veronese type algebras: Introduction

 We fix a degree $d$ and a sequence $\bdalpha=(\alpha_1,\ldots, \alpha_n)$ of integers with $1\le \alpha_1 \le \cdots \leq \alpha_n\le d$ and $d <\sum_{i=1}^n \alpha_i$.
 Let $\NN=\Set{0,1,2,\dots}$ be the set of non-negative integers and

 be \emph{an ideal of Veronese type}.
-Related, let $\calA_{d,\bdalpha}=\KK[I]\subset S$ and call it an \emph{algebra of Veronese type}.
+Related, let $\calA_{d,\bdalpha}=\KK[I_{d,\bdalpha}]\subset S$ and call it an \emph{algebra of Veronese type}.
 If $\alpha_1=\cdots=\alpha_n$, then $I_{d,\bdalpha}$ is a special strongly symmetric shifted ideal.
 Moreover, if $\alpha_i=d$ for all $i$, then $\calA_{d,\bdalpha}$ is the $d$-{th} Veronese subring of $S$.
-Algebras of Veronese type have been studied from the viewpoint of toric varieties, see \cite{Sturmfels}.
+Algebras of Veronese type have been studied from various viewpoints, see \cites{MR627814,MR524782,Sturmfels}.
 De Negri and Hibi also classified the Gorensteinness of $\calA_{d,\bdalpha}$ in \cite[Theorem 2.4]{MR1458806}.
 In addition, Costantini and Seceleanu studied algebras associated with strongly symmetric shifted ideals in \cite{arXiv:2208.10476}.
 In this paper, we continue their work and compute the Castelnuovo--Mumford regularity and the multiplicity of $\calA_{d,\bdalpha}$.

 Recall that for a finitely generated graded module $M$ over the polynomial ring $S$, the \emph{Castelnuovo--Mumford regularity} of $M$, denoted by $\reg(M)$, is $\max\Set{j-i : \beta_{i,j}\ne 0}$, where the $\beta_{i,j}$'s are the graded Betti numbers of $M$.
 This regularity can be used to bound the degree of the syzygy generators of the module $M$.
 Another important invariant that we study here is the \emph{multiplicity} $\mathtt{e}(M)$ of $M=\bigoplus_k M_k$ with respect to the graded maximal ideal, where $M_k$ is the degree $k$ component of the graded module $M$.
 Recall that the Hilbert function $H(M,k):=\dim_{\KK}(M_k)$ is eventually a polynomial in $k$ of degree $\dim(M)-1$.
 The leading coefficient of this polynomial is of form $\mathtt{e}(M)/(\dim(M)-1)!$.
 If $M$ is the homogeneous coordinate ring of a projective variety $X$, then the multiplicity is just the \emph{degree} of $X$.